 The Flexible Support Fund is a locally managed budget to supplement existing services and tailor support to the needs of individuals in the local area.

-Awards are discretionary, are aimed at improving a claimant's job prospects and are subject to eligibility.
+Awards are discretionary, are aimed at improving a claimant's job prospects or supporting them to increase their earnings whilst in work (through increased hours or job change) and are subject to eligibility.